Relintai/pandemonium_engine_docs/03_usage/03_3d/procedural_geometry/01_intro.md

 The ArrayMesh resource extends Mesh to add a few different quality of life functions and, most importantly, the ability to construct a Mesh surface through scripting.

-For more information about the ArrayMesh, please see the `ArrayMesh tutorial ( doc_arraymesh )`.

 ### MeshDataTool

 The MeshDataTool is a resource that converts Mesh data into arrays of vertices, faces, and edges that can be modified at runtime.

-For more information about the MeshDataTool, please see the `MeshDataTool tutorial ( doc_meshdatatool )`.

 ### SurfaceTool

 The SurfaceTool allows the creation of Meshes using an OpenGL 1.x immediate mode style interface.

-For more information about the SurfaceTool, please see the `SurfaceTool tutorial ( doc_surfacetool )`.

 ### ImmediateGeometry